-• Title page and abstract.
+- Title page and abstract.
 You must prepare a title page with an appropriate title and abstract.
 The abstract should go on the title page.
 An abstract is a very high-level written summary of the entire project.
 Main points and findings only.
-Aim for about 200 words.
+Aim for about 200 words. - Introduction.

-• Introduction.
 This part introduces the reader to the data set and to the area to which it pertains.
 For example, if you are analyzing giraffe population growth data from southern Kenya, you should describe why this is an important problem to investigate and give the reader a review of pertinent background information about giraffes in Kenya.
 Basically, introduce the reader to the problem and why it is meritorious of investigation.
 This should be written at a very basic level (i.e., no mathematics or notation).
-Remember your reader may not know anything about the area in which you are writing.
-Aim for about 2 pages (if double-spaced; maybe about one page if single-spaced) here.
+Remember your reader (i.e., me!) may not know anything about the area in which you are writing.
+Aim for about 2 pages here. - Model specification.

-• Model specification.
 This is the "meat" of the paper and will be the longest in length.
 In this section, you want to describe, in clear detail, the data analysis used to specify your candidate models.
-Pretend as if you are taking the reader by the hand and leading him or her through your thought process which leads to your model selections.
-In doing this, however, try not to overdo the first-person writing.
-It can sound less professional and less authoritative if you continually write things like, "I tried this, and then I tried that ..."
+Pretend like you are taking me by the hand and leading me through your thought process which leads to your model selections. - Fitting and Diagnostics.

-• Fitting and Diagnostics.
 This part of the project should describe the model fitting and diagnostics techniques you used, with the goal of identifying a "final" model for forecasting.
 Identify also what possible deficiencies your final model has.
-Remember, no model is perfect.

-• Forecasting.
-This section should describe the techniques you used to forecast future observations (see "Another recommendation" on the previous page).
+Remember, no model is perfect. - Forecasting.
+This section should describe the techniques you used to forecast future observations (see "Another recommendation" at top of this page).
 Why is forecasting important?
-What impacts could your forecasting have?
+What impacts could your forecasting have? - Discussion.

-• Discussion.
 Here you want to offer a summary of what you did in the project and draw your main conclusions.
 Also, it is a good idea to discuss here other issues related to the data analysis.
 For example, does your analysis have any shortcomings or lack of generalizability?
 What were the main problems you encountered?
 It is OK if your final model is not "picture-perfect."
 Few are.
 Real life data analysis is often more difficult than textbook problems.

-• Bibliography.
-Cite all references (including the original source of your data) carefully.
+- Bibliography.
+Cite all references carefully. - Appendices.

-• Appendices.
 Use appendices to catalogue extra graphics/plots/output.
 You could also give the values of the series here as well (although this is not necessary).
 Basically, I use an appendix to house information that I want the reader to have access to, but feel that it would interrupt the flow of the main body of the paper.